 In 1992, Maurice Strong, Secretary General of the 1992 United Nations Conference on Environment and Development, stated that "The concept of sustainable development would be impossible without the full input of engineers."

 In the coming decades engineers will contribute to the eradication of poverty, hunger and disease by promoting sustainable resource utilization, appropriate technology, beneficial infrastructure, and social change.

-An international senior design experience requiring students to work on an engineering problem in the developing world completes the certificate.
+Michigan Tech's undergraduate iDesign program is supervised by the D80 Center.
+The iDesign program is an international senior design experience requiring students to work on an engineering problem in the developing world.